Psychedelics and Mental Health

 Preparation

-I offer confidential therapy sessions to help you mentally prepare for any upcoming international retreats or psychedelic journeys.
-Together we will explore your intentions for raising your consciousness and examine what you hope to gain from working with these powerful medicines.
-I will incorporate mindfulness tools to help you welcome and embrace whatever arises on your journey, including self-soothing techniques to help you effectively manage fear and anxiety.
+I offer confidential one-on-one therapy sessions to help you mentally prepare for an upcoming spirit medicine retreat or psychedelic ceremony.
+Together we will explore your intentions for raising your consciousness and examine what you hope to gain from working with these sacred tools.
+I will teach you mindfulness strategies to help you welcome and embrace whatever arises on your journey, including self-soothing techniques to help you effectively manage fear and anxiety.

 Integration

-I provide confidential therapy sessions to help you process and unpack your journey once you return.
-It is important to make the most of any psychedelic experience by seeking the support of an open-minded, reliable mental health professional.
-Together we will integrate any spontaneous insights that may have unfolded during your experience.
+I provide confidential, customized therapy sessions to help you process and unpack your spirit medicine journey once you return.
+It is crucial to make the most of any psychedelic experience by seeking the support of an open-minded, reliable mental health professional.
+Together we will integrate any spontaneous insights that may have unfolded during your experience with entheogens.
 I will help you sort through any confusing or anxiety-provoking material and offer a safe, nonjudgmental space for you to share any disappointments or challenges you faced.
-I will help you make sense of the experience and can provide accountability should you decide to make positive changes in your life based on the messages you received.
+I will help you make sense of the experience and provide accountability should you decide to make positive changes in your life based on the messages you received.

 resources: